thibautd/JSerial/README.md

     // Read some data using your preferred solution byte[] byteBuffer = new byte[4096];
-    int n = istream.read(byteBuffer); // Will timeout after 100ms, returning 0 is no bytes where vailable.
+    // Will timeout after 100ms, returning 0 if no bytes were available. int n = istream.read(byteBuffer);

     ByteBuffer buffer = ByteBuffer.allocate(4096);
     int c = channel.read(buffer);